demisto/content/IncidentFields/incidentfield-userAccountControl_CHANGELOG.md

 ## [Unreleased]
-New incident field, associated to Brute Force incident type.
+New incident field associated to the Brute Force incident type.